lsu-ddem/LSU-Pathways-Main/content/project/Middle School/index.md

 - Communicate computing ideas using appropriate terminology
 - Collaborate with other students to develop computing artifacts, algorithms or protocols.

+For a list of materials for this course please <a href="../../syllabi/SurveyOfComputing.pdf" target="_blank">click here.</a>

 {{< /spoiler >}}
  <br>